-Teachers and lecturers should encourage candidates to use drama literacy and the correct terminology associated with the roles of a director, an actor or a designer.
+Teachers and lecturers should continue to ensure candidates understand drama literacy and how to use it, coupled with the correct terminology associated with the roles of a director, an actor or a designer.

-Popular texts for Sections 1 and 2 of the question paper in 2023 were The Crucible, Antigone (various translations), The Birthday Party, A Taste of Honey, The Importance of Being Earnest, and Men Should Weep.
-In addition, some candidates responded on Angels in America, Medea, The Curious Incident of the Dog in the Night-Time, An Inspector Calls and The Resistible Rise of Arturo Ui.
+Popular texts for sections 1 and 2 of the question paper in 2024 were The Crucible, Antigone (various translations), Lovers, A Taste of Honey, The Importance of Being Earnest, and Men Should Weep.
+In addition, some candidates responded on Angels in America, Medea, The Curious Incident of the Dog in the Night-Time, An Inspector Calls, and The Grain in the Blood.
 A full list of recommended texts can be found in the Higher Drama Course Specification, appendix 3.